A Basic Pandas Dataframe Tutorial for Beginners

 Pandas Dataframe

-If the dataset is quite small it is possible to create a dataframe directly using Python and Pandas:
+If the dataset is relatively small, it is possible to create a dataframe directly using Python and Pandas:

 import pandas as pd